PapaTufuor/RoomMatch/README.md

-# RoomRover 🏠🤝
+# RoomMatch 🏠🤝
 **Innovating Student Living at Ashesi University**
 # SoftwareEngineering

 ## Project Overview
-RoomRover is a web application designed to revolutionize roommate pairing at Ashesi University, providing a smart, interactive platform for students to find compatible roommates.
+RoomMatch is a web application designed to revolutionize roommate pairing at Ashesi University, providing a smart, interactive platform for students to find compatible roommates.

 ## 🚀 Key Features
 - Intelligent Roommate Matching